-What To Do When Served Divorce Papers in Minnesota
+What To Do When You’ve Been Served Divorce Papers in Minnesota

-The point of step number one is to stop fighting your emotions.
-Allow yourself to feel whatever you’re feeling, without adding additional judgment regarding how you think you should or shouldn’t feel.
-Obviously, that’s easier said than done.
-However, the less time you spend fighting your emotions and berating yourself, the more time you have to take care of yourself.
+The whole point of this first step is to stop yourself from judging and fighting your emotions.
+Instead, allow yourself to feel whatever you’re feeling, without adding additional judgment regarding how you think you should or shouldn’t feel.
+Obviously, this is much easier said than done.
+However, the less time you spend fighting your emotions and berating yourself, the more time you have to spend taking care of yourself.

-When you get served divorce papers is to review the paperwork.
-Because of time restrictions, it’s very important that you read the documents that you received right away.
-However, it can be helpful to have a little background information before doing so.
-Often times, the documents are less disturbing when you know that what you’re seeing is most likely the standard documentation for every divorce.
+The second step after getting served divorce papers is to review the paperwork.
+Because of time restrictions, it’s very important that you read these documents when you receive them.
+With that being said, it can be helpful to have some background information before doing so.
+Often times, divorce papers are less disturbing when you know that what you’re seeing is most likely the standard documentation for every divorce.

 In Minnesota, when a spouse wants a divorce, s/he has to file for divorce.
 The filing process requires the spouse to provide certain documents to the court and to the other party.
 Therefore, much of the documents you’re seeing are typical for all divorce cases in Minnesota.
-These documents inform you that your spouse wants a divorce, and what your spouse is claiming and asking for in the divorce.
-Sometimes, these initial documents may be collectively referred to as, the Pleadings.
+These initial documents inform you that your spouse wants a divorce, and what your spouse is claiming and asking for in the divorce.
+Sometimes, these documents are collectively referred to as, the Pleadings.

-In the pleadings, you’ll see the words, Petitioner and Respondent.
+In divorce pleadings, you’ll see the words, Petitioner and Respondent.
 The spouse who initiated the divorce is called, the Petitioner.
 The other spouse is known as, the Respondent.
 The petitioner and the respondent are the “parties” in a divorce case.